Understanding the Dog Gestation Period: A Comprehensive Guide for First Timers

 Bellylabs Pregnancy Test For Dogs

-The test is intended to determine pregnancy in a bitch as well as to distinguish between pseudopregnancy and a real gestation.
-The test measures relaxin hormone which is a reliable indication of pregnancy.
-For the best accuracy 96 %* we recommend testing after 28 days has passed from ovulation**.
-There is no harm in testing earlier, but there might not be enough of the hormone for a reliable detection yet.
+The test is intended to determine pregnancy in a bitch as well as to distinguish between pseudopregnancy and real gestation.
+The test measures relaxin hormone, which is a reliable indication of pregnancy.
+For the best accuracy (96%*), we recommend testing after 28 days have passed from ovulation**.
+There is no harm in testing earlier, but there might not be enough of the hormone for reliable detection yet.

-• Convenient: Test when it best suits you and your dog at the comfort of your own home.
+Convenient: Test when it best suits you and your dog in the comfort of your own home.

-• Safe: The test kit contains all equipment needed for performing the test at home.
+Safe: The test kit contains all the equipment needed for performing the test at home.
 No professional knowledge or needles needed.

 €59,00